eloquently/ruby_unit_10_card_game/instructions.md

 ```

 A `Game` object will have an array of `@players` and a `@deck`.
 Write an
-initializer that will take parameters for a players array.
-The initializer
+initializer that will take one parameter: an array of player objects.
+The
-should also provide the `Game` object with a fresh `Deck`.
+initializer should also provide the `Game` object with a fresh `Deck`.
-You don't need any readers and writers here.
+You don't need any readers and writers for this class.

 #### Game methods